rajatgupta24/website-2/src/content/docs/gitpod-dedicated/guides/getting-started.md

 2. Then, execute `gitpod-instance` template also by navigating to the link shared by your Gitpod Account Manager in the same AWS account.
 This will create the infrastructure that Gitpod Dedicated requires.

-> ℹ️ During the “configure stack options” step, select the role created by the first CloudFormation template (`GitpodSetupAndInitialEKSUserAdmin`) as the role used for permissions.
+> ⚠️ During the “configure stack options” step, select the role created by the first CloudFormation template (`GitpodSetupAndInitialEKSUserAdmin`) as the role used for permissions.
 Depending on timing, you may need to manually select the role using its ARN.
 Again, select the “roll back all the stack resources” option.

 <div style="display: flex; justify-content: center;">
   <img src="/images/docs/gitpod-dedicated/guides/getting-started/iam-perms-configs.webp" alt="IAM Permissions" style="width: 80%;">